Adaptive Human Trajectory Prediction via Latent Corridors: Experimental Setup

-\item \textit{Scene-aware}: Simplified YNet~\cite{mangalam2021goals}, which is a learned predictor with position and scene input. \item \textit{ATP Finetune}: Adaptation baseline which finetunes scene-aware predictor head $\pred_P$ without latent corridors. \end{enumerate} We implement the learned trajectory baseline by taking the encoder, decoder and trajectory loss from PECNet~\cite{mangalam2020not}.
-This removes multimodality for simplicity, but uses the an architecture proven to be successful on the trajectory prediction problem.
+We implement the learned trajectory baseline by taking the encoder, decoder and trajectory loss from PECNet~\cite{mangalam2020not}; we use a successful architecture on the trajectory prediction problem, removing multimodality for simplicity.
 Similarly, YNet's~\cite{mangalam2021goals} encoder and trajectory decoder are used for the scene-aware baseline.